How to Have an Accident at Work

 How to Have an Accident at Work is a 1959 animated short educational film featuring Donald Duck.
 It was released by Walt Disney Productions.

 Plot

 Donald Duck is very careful at home, but at work that is a different issue as he has multiple accidents.
 J.J.
-Fate shows up to inform us how accidents aren't predetermined, but instead are the result of carelessness.
+Fate shows up to inform us how accidents are not predetermined, but instead are the result of carelessness.